Michel Adanson: Death and legacy

 He died in Paris after months of severe suffering, requesting, as the only decoration of his grave, a garland of flowers gathered from the fifty-eight families he had differentiated – "a touching though transitory image," says Georges Cuvier, "of the more durable monument which he has erected to himself in his works."

 Besides the books already mentioned he published papers on the ship-worm, the baobab tree (whose generic name Adansonia commemorates Adanson), the origin of the varieties of cultivated plants, and gum-producing trees.

 His papers and herbarium remained in his family's hands for over a century and a half, finally coming to the Hunt Institute for Botanical Documentation at Carnegie Mellon University, Pittsburgh, in 1961–62.
 Subsequently, the Hunt Institute republished his Familles des plantes in two volumes (1963–64), under the editorship of George H. M. Lawrence.

+His only child, Aglaé Adanson (1775–1852) became a French horticulturalist, writer and creator of the Baleine Arboretum, a National Historic monument, which is operated today by his great-great-great-granddaughter, Louise Courteix Adanson.

-A species of turtle, Pelusios adansonii, is named in his honor.
+A species of turtle, Pelusios adansonii, is named in his honour.